Pointwise convergence of polynomial multiple ergodic averages along the primes: Notation and preliminaries

 \subsection{Abstract harmonic analysis}

-Throughout this paper, we conduct Fourier analysis across multiple groups, with special emphasis on the intricate connection between major arcs Fourier analysis on the integer group $\Z$ and low frequency Fourier analysis on the adelic integers $\Ad_\Z$.
-To approach this analysis systematically, we establish a framework of abstract harmonic analysis notation.
+Throughout this paper, we use Fourier analysis on multiple groups, with special emphasis on the intricate connection between major arc Fourier analysis on the integer group $\Z$ and low frequency Fourier analysis on the adelic integers $\Ad_\Z$.
+To carry out this analysis systematically, we establish some abstract harmonic analysis notation.
 We define the unit circle as $\T:= \R/\Z$ and introduce the standard character $e: \T \to \mathbb{C}$ given by $e(\theta) := e^{-2\pi {\rm i} \theta}$, where ${\rm i}^2=-1$.